Collecting, cleaning, displaying, researching, and appreciating TRIVETS and related go-withs!

 By 2009 the future of the stove was in peril.
 Michigan state budgetary cuts were threatening to force the exhibit to either relocate or return to storage.
 Although no money was allocated for the State Fair in 2010 or 2011, funding was secured to keep and maintain The World’s Largest Stove on public display at the fairgrounds.

 I’ve never been to Michigan but always hoped to travel there one day to see this wonderful stove.
 In surfing the internet last night I came upon the shocking news of its demise!
 The Garland Stove was destroyed on the evening of August 15, 2011 after severe thunderstorms moved through the area.
-A lightning strike was blamed for the blaze; the wooden structure was fully engulfed in flames by the time firefighters arrived.
+A lightning strike was blamed for the blaze; this video shows the wooden structure fully engulfed in flames by the time firefighters arrived.
 What a tragic end for this remarkable artifact from the Columbian Exposition of 1893.

 Ironically, there was some consideration back in 2009 of donating it to either Chicago’s Field Museum or to the Smithsonian, either of which could have provided an enclosed, protected display.